It all depends from your background, the way you approach business, the money you’re willing to invest and the features you expect.

 Magento beats Shopify when it comes to the number of Magento apps and add-ons as well.

-By June 2016 The Magento Extension Marketplace has way over 9486 apps and the Shopify Apps Store has only 539.
+The Magento Extension Marketplace has nearly 10k apps whereas the Shopify Apps store has over 2400 apps.

 This is probably a result of the open-source environment of Magento that encourages developers to create more tools for the platform.

 If you want to create a website in several languages, you will encounter some serious troubles with Shopify.

 The platform does not allow you to do that directly and you will need to purchase third party apps in order to make this possible.